The Reality We Cannot Ignore

 The Scale of the Challenge

 They are doubled up in relatives' homes, sleeping in cars, walking out of hospitals and jails with nowhere to go.
-This is our city.
+This is our county.
 These are our neighbors.

 700+